|BI 101||General Biology I||Fall* and Spring|

 |Various||6 credits of Humanities|

-*Required for MCAT 2015.
-Strongly recommend BI 316, Biochemistry and Molecular Biology II as additional preparation.
 Students will also need to be familiar with statistics and be adept at critical thinking, skills that are fostered by participation in research as part of course work or over the summer.
-For more information on MCAT 2015, see https://www.aamc.org/students/applying/mcat/mcat2015/faqs/ You can also gain ongoing practice through the MCAT Question of the Day website.
+For more information on topics covered on the MCAT, see https://students-residents.aamc.org/applying-medical-school/article/whats-mcat-exam/ .
+You can also gain ongoing practice through the MCAT Question of the Day website.

-- Some schools require two semesters of Biochemistry (check websites) and some require up to one year of math (ex.
+- Some schools require two semesters of Organic Chemistry (check websites) and some require up to one year of math (ex.
 Penn State Hershey, which accepts ANY course with a Math designation); a general recommendation for a year of math is Calculus I and Statistics (some schools may accept a statistics course offered outside the math department; check websites of the schools).
-Also recommend genetics, comparative anatomy, developmental biology, ecology, microbiology, physiology, foreign language (especially Spanish), economics, social sciences, business courses, communication courses and ethics.
+Also suggested courses to prepare for medical school include: genetics, comparative anatomy, developmental biology, molecular and cellular biology, microbiology, physiology, advanced biochemistry, foreign language, economics, social sciences (particularly social psychology), business courses, communication courses and ethics.

 - These courses reflect program requirements for our affiliations with the Lake Erie College of Osteopathic Medicine only.
 Although this course list will be sufficient for most other programs, make sure to check requirements of other schools in which you are interested no later than your sophomore year.

 - This course list does NOT represent a POE, nor does it cover College requirements.
 Design a POE, preferably in an academic area, in consultation with your advisor.

 - Make sure to have an advisor on the Health Professions Committee who advises premedical students.
 See https://www.juniata.edu/academics/departments/healthprofessions/committee.html